-All capitalized ter rms used h erein but not o otherwise defined shall have the meanings ascribed to them in the Plan
+All capitalized terms used herein bu ıt not otherwise defined shall have the meanings ascribed to them in the Plar 1.

-Pursuant to the Plan, I hereby elect to participate in the grant of DSUs pursuant to Article 5 of the Plan and to receive % of my Cash Fees in the form of DSUs in lieu of cash.

-I confirm that:

-- (a) I have received and reviewed a copy of the terms of the Plan and agreed to be bound by them. - (b) I recognize that when DSUs credited pursuant to this election are redeemed in accordance with the terms of the Plan, income tax and other withholdings as required will arise at that time.
-Upon redemption of the DSUs, the Corporation will make all appropriate withholdings as required by law at that time. - (c) The value of DSUs is based on the value of the Shares of the Corporation and therefore is not guaranteed.

-The foregoing is only a brief outline of certain key provisions of the Plan.
-For more complete information, reference should be made to the Plan's text.
+the Plan, I hereby elect to participate in the grant of DSUs pursuant to Article 5 of the sceive% of my Cash Fees in the form of DSUs in lieu of cash.
+I confirm that : (a) I have received and reviewed a copy of the terms of the Plan and agreed to be bound by them. (b) I recognize that when DSUs credited pursuant to this election are redeemed in accordance with the terms of the Plan, income tax and other withholdings as required will arise at that time.
+Upon redemption of the DSUs, the Corporation will make all appropriate withholdings as required by law at that time. (c) The value of DSUs is based on the value of the Shares of the Corporation and therefore is not guaranteed. g is only a brief outline of certain key provisions of the Plan.
+For more complete reference should be made to the Plan's text.
+Date: (Name of Participant)

-Date:

-(Name of Participant)

 (Signature of Participant)